Standard Possession Order Part One: Weekday and Weekend Possession

 To schedule a consultation with a lawyer at our Flower Mound, Lewisville or Odessa offices call us at (214) 513-0125.

-The Jimenez Law Firm, P.C., provides representation through legal advice and experienced courtroom litigation in a wide range of criminal defense practice areas, including:
+The Jimenez Law Firm, P.C., provides representation through legal advice and experienced courtroom litigation in a wide range of family law practice areas, including:

-The Jimenez Law Firm, P.C. specializes in Family Law and Criminal Defense.
+The Jimenez Law Firm, P.C. specializes in Family Law.
 Our offices are located in Flower Mound, Lewisville, and Odessa, Texas and we provide representation to residents throughout North Texas and West Texas who are struggling through a wide range of legal dilemmas.
 Many legal situations can be resolved through negotiation and mediation.
 When this communication breaks down, however, it is important to have an attorney on your side who has courtroom experience.
 We are not only skilled negotiators but accomplished trial litigators.
 In fact, we prepare for every case as if it would be decided in court.
 Clients appreciate our attention to detail and our thorough preparation.
 We represent residents of the Dallas-Fort Worth Metroplex in communities such as Lewisville, Denton, Dallas, Fort Worth, Flower Mound, Westlake, Southlake, Frisco, Plano, Carrollton, Farmer’s Branch, Irving, Grapevine, Highland Village, Richardson and in residents of West Texas such as Odessa, Midland, Monahans, Andrews, Crane and Fort Stockton.

 At 0:15 Due to the complexity of the issue, we’re going to break down the standard possession order.
 This will only discuss weekday and weekend possession.